Alex Rodriguez biography

 Rodriguez has denied doping allegations for years.
 In response to allegations made in January 2013, Sitrick and Company, a public relations firm working with the baseball player, issued the following statement: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
 Alex Rodriguez was not Mr. Bosch's patient, he was never treated by him and he was never advised by him."

 More recently, in June 2013, Rodriguez, along with fellow baseball star Ryan Braun, came under speculation amidst an MLB investigation of Biogenesis of America founder Tony Bosch.
 Reports have alleged that Bosch supplied performance-enhancing drugs to nearly 20 professional baseball players, including Rodriguez and Braun.
-If it's proven that A-Rod participated in this recent doping scandal, he could be suspended for up to 100 games by the MLB, according to reports.
+Upon proving that A-Rod participated in this doping scandal, he was liable to be suspended for up to 100 games by the MLB, according to reports.

 In anticipation of an announcement, Rodriguez's representatives attempted to negotiate a possible settlement with Major League Baseball that would not result in a lifetime ban.
 Although the repercussions of his alleged steroid use have yet to come down, Rodriguez's lawyer has already confirmed that he will fight any discipline—whether a ban or suspension—that is given to him for the allegations.

 On August 5, 2013, Rodriguez got the news he had been dreading.
 The league's commissioner, Bud Selig, announced in a statement to the press that Rodriguez would be suspended for 211 games without pay.
 This suspension would bench him for the rest of the 2013 season and the 2014 season as well.
 The penalty covers both Rodriguez's drug use and "for attempting to cover up his violations of the program by engaging in a course of conduct intended to obstruct and frustrate the office of the commissioner's investigation," according to ABC News.
-Rodriguez will appeal this suspension, which is set to go into effect on August 8th.
+Rodriguez appealed his suspension on August 7—he is allowed to play while the suspension is appealed—with the arbitration hearing taking place on September 30, 2013.